-Viewers rank YouTube

-among all platforms for enabling them to find the exact content they like at any moment, significantly higher than TV.7
+Viewers in Italy rank YouTube significantly higher than TV, for enabling them to find the exact content they like at any moment.7

 Most platforms only anchor to one or two specific need states, such as sport on linear TV anchoring to a desire for social connection and entertainment, or social video anchoring to momentary distraction.
 But with a broad range of creators, flexible formats, and accessibility across phones, computers, and connected TVs, YouTube stands out as anchoring to all four of the need states described above.